KyloIO/kylo-docs/security/Authentication.rst

 JAAS Application Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, there are two applications (from a JAAS standpoint) for which LoginModules may be
+Currently, there are two applications (from a JAAS perspective) for which LoginModules may be
->>>>>>> Added Authentication section and updated auth docs
 configured for authentication: the Kylo UI and Services REST API.
 Kylo
 provides an API that allows plugins to easily integrate custom login
 modules into the authentication process.